yusufunlu/blog/src/pages/Deep Learning-1/index.md

 ---

-Convolutional Neural Networks(CNN): Good for image recognition Long Short-term memory network(LSTM): Good for speech recognition
+Convolutional Neural Networks(CNN): Good for image recognition Long Short-term memory network(LSTM): Good for sequential data such as speech recognition
+RNN: simpler version of LSTM

 **Neuron**: holds a number between 0-1.
 Sigmoid Function or σ(x) or sig(x)= 1/(1+e^-x) = 1/(1+exp(-x)) When x goes to +etheral f(x) goes to 1, in contrast when x goes to - etheral f(x) goes to 0